sagiegurari/simple_redis/README.md

 <a name="overview"></a>
 ## Overview
 This library provides a very basic, simple API for the most common redis operations.<br>
-While not as comprehensive or flexiable as [redis-rs](https://crates.io/crates/redis), it does provide a simpler api for most common use cases and operations as well as automatic and resilient internal connection and subscription (pubsub) handling.<br>
+While not as comprehensive or flexible as [redis-rs](https://crates.io/crates/redis), it does provide a simpler api for most common use cases and operations as well as automatic and resilient internal connection and subscription (pubsub) handling.<br>
 In addition, the entire API is accessible via simple client interface and there is no need to manage multiple entities such as connection or pubsub in parallel.<br>